-Judith Lohner is a project manager with HRK-EXPERTISE Internationalisation at the German Rectors’ Conference.
+Judith Lohner is a manager in the department for university strategy with a focus on excellence strategy, University of Hamburg.
 Her research focuses on international and transnational comparative journalism studies, media memory studies, journalism and transitional justice, media and democratization, transcultural communication, and the European public sphere.

-Manuel Menke is an associate researcher at the Institute for Communication Studies and Media research, Munich University.
+Manuel Menke is assistant professor at the University of Copenhagen.
 The focus of his work rests on media nostalgia, memory practices, media change and society change, communication history, journalism studies, communication and media ethics, and narratology.

 Anke Offerhaus is university lecturer at the Institute for Historical Journalism, Communication and Media Studies (IPKM) and postdoctoral fellow at the Centre for Media, Communication and Information Research, University of Bremen.
 Research interests: journalism research, media and public sociology with a focus on European publics, media reception/appropriation with emphasis on religion, and online mourning.

-Christian Pentzold is professor of communication and media at Chemnitz University of Technology.
-In his academic work, he is look at internet-assisted communication and collaboration, digital media technologies, qualitative methods in communication research and media analysis, as well as theories of media practices and everday mediated culture.
-Get in touch: pentzold at uni-bremen dot de
+Christian Pentzold is professor of media and communication at the University of Leipzig.
+In his academic work, he is look at internet-assisted communication and collaboration, digital media technologies, qualitative methods in communication research and media analysis, as well as theories of media practices and everyday mediated culture.

 Dimitri Prandner is a senior lecturer at the University of Salzburg, Austria.
 He is mainly interested in the sociology of culture, sociology of news, power as social dimension, cultural trauma theory, cultural narratives and discourses, methods of the social sciences, sociology of work, plus gender and minority issues.